 The two exam questions that document candidates' knowledge of core MCH content and practice are written by the instructors of MHCH 701-702 and faculty with expertise in these areas.

-The exam questions that document candidates' knowledge of theory/literature review/research/analytic methods are written by the instructors of MHCH 801, MHCH 859 and faculty with expertise in these areas.
+The exam question that documents candidates' knowledge of theory/literature review/research design/analytic methods is written by the instructors of MHCH 801, MHCH 859 and faculty with expertise in these areas.

 Exam Timing